sonic-net/SONiC/doc/aaa/radius_authentication.md

 Only certain config related parts will be implemented.
 The supported config paths are:

-- /oc-sys:system/oc-aaa:aaa/oc-aaa:server-groups/oc-aaa:server-group/oc-aaa:server-group=RADIUS_ALL/oc-aaa:servers/oc-aaa:server[address=IPAddress]/config
+- /oc-sys:system/oc-aaa:aaa/oc-aaa:server-groups/oc-aaa:server-group[name=RADIUS]/oc-aaa:servers/oc-aaa:server[address=IPAddress]/config

   The container's oc-aaa:acct-port leaf will not be  supported.

   The container will be augmented to support the following additional leaves:

+  - auth-type
-  - oc-aaa:auth-type
+  - priority
-  - oc-aaa:priority
+  - vrf
-  - oc-aaa:vrf  (If specified, this can only take on the VrfMgmt value.)

-  The oc-aaa:server[address=0.0.0.0]/config container will contain the RADIUS global configuration attributes.  (i.e. values from the RADIUS table)

-  The oc-aaa:source-address leaf will be valid only for the RADIUS global configuration (oc-aaa:server[address=0.0.0.0]).
+  The oc-aaa:source-address will be supported only for global RADIUS conf.

-  The oc-aaa:auth-port leaf will be supported only for per server (oc-aaa:server[address!=0.0.0.0]) configuration.
+  The oc-aaa:auth-port leaf will be supported only for per server conf.

+- /oc-sys:system/oc-aaa:aaa/oc-aaa:server-groups/oc-aaa:server-group[name=RADIUS]/config

+  The container will be augmented to support the following additional leaves for global RADIUS configuration:

+  - source-address
+  - auth-type
+  - secret-key
+  - timeout
+  - retransmit-attempts

 ### CLI

-The RADIUS commands will be implemented in KLISH using the available CLI framework.
+The RADIUS commands will be implemented in click, and KLISH using the available CLI framework.

 For TACACS+, the existing module click comands will continue to be available.